bigwiv/Biopython-cn/en/chr04.rst

 -------------------------

 Using a ``SeqRecord`` object is not very complicated, since all of the information is presented as attributes of the class.
-Usually you won°Øt create a ``SeqRecord`` °∞by hand°±, but instead use ``Bio.SeqIO`` to read in a sequence file for you (see Chapter \ `5 <#chapter:Bio.SeqIO>`__ and the examples below).
+Usually you won‚Äôt create a ``SeqRecord`` ‚Äúby hand‚Äù, but instead use ``Bio.SeqIO`` to read in a sequence file for you (see Chapter \ `5 <#chapter:Bio.SeqIO>`__ and the examples below).
 However, creating ``SeqRecord`` can be quite simple.